Tag Archives: shady city

 Debs tried to turn, knocking into Cooper who ended up with the rest of her faeces on him.
 She bumped into Buddy again too.
 Her strength almost knocked him from his feet and into the deposit she had left on the shed floor.

-“Fuck!
+“Shit!
 We gotta calm this cow down!” yelled the Kappa So chapter leader.

 He snatched up a branding iron.
 There was nothing to heat it, but swung with enough force it could severely injure even a well-built animal like Debs.

-“Bud, brah, I wouldn’t do that,” said Cooper.
+“Bud, bro, I wouldn’t do that,” said Cooper.

 “I’m gonna knock it out.
 That’s what you do, right?
-Put these things out their misery.”
+Put these things out their misery?”

 The humiliation from Reginald Penn, the chastising from The Cappy, the missing golden cock.
 All of it boiled in Buddy Owen.
-He swung the iron.
-Luckily she had turned again and instead of cracking her skull he hit her hind quarters.
-The animal screamed in pain.

 “Bud!” warned Cooper.
 “I don’t think that’s how you calm them.”